abhisheksingh945/TODO-LIST-API/readme.txt

-for displaying the todos I have used a get signal for adding todo to the database I have used post signal for update I have used put signal for delte I have used delete signal c)
+for displaying the todos I have used a get signal for adding todo to the database I have used post signal for update I have used put signal for delete I have used delete signal c)
 CREATE DATABASE perntodo;